rsvim/rfc/2-EventLoop/1-Starting.md

    1. Load input files into buffers.
    2. Execute the `--cmd` arguments (before loading any configs).
 3. Load configs, i.e. the `vimrc` file (for Vim) or `init.lua` file (for Neovim).
+   1. Load the config entry file (say `.rsvim.js` or `.rsvim.ts`).
+   2. For all the js/ts modules specified with `require` and `import` keywords, continue to load them recursively.

 ## Step-2 Process Command Line Arguments